CuteNikki/discord-bot/README.md

   customId: 'ping',
   // the custom id of the button
   isAuthorOnly: true,
-  // if the button was sent using a command, only the author can use this button
+  // if the button was received by a command, only the command sender can use this button
   isCustomIdIncluded: false,
-  // if true then a button with the custom id of "ping-two" would still trigger this button
+  // if true then a button with the custom id of "ping-two" would still
+  // trigger this button because the custom id includes "ping"
   permissions: ['SendMessages'],
   // the permissions required to use this button
   botPermissions: ['SendMessages'],
-  // the bot permissions the bot needs to have to use this button async execute({ interaction, client }) {
+  // permissions the bot needs to execute this function async execute({ interaction, client, lng }) {
-    await interaction.reply({ content: 'pong!' });
+    await interaction.channel?.send({ content: 'pong!' });
   },
 });
 ```